Board of Governors

 The Finance and General Purposes Committee, assisted by the Headmaster and the Bursar, is responsible for overseeing the financial performance and outlook of the School.
 The committee recommends to the Board proposals on capital expenditure, fees, staff contracts and employment conditions, and the strategy for pupil and staff numbers.
 It is responsible for overseeing the investment of financial reserves, and for reviewing the annual accounts.
 In addition to its responsibility for overseeing risk assessment and mitigation, the FGP also carries the remit for ensuring compliance with legal and regulatory matters such as Charity and Company law.
 The FGP committee oversees the property of the School.
 This includes the maintenance of the existing estate, the management of the assets and new building works.
 Health and Safety issues are considered by an internal committee with a direct report to the full Board.

 The FGP committee meets at least once a term and is supported in its work by the Company Secretary (Chiene & Tait), the Auditor (Whitelaw Wells), and HR consultants (Navigator).
-The Chairman of the FGP is Mr Brian Thomson.
+The Chairman of the FGP is Mr Anthony Prince.

 Education and Welfare Committee